SamDc73/SamDc73/README.md

 <h1 align="center">Hi 👋, I'm Husam</h1>
-<p>👋 Hey there!
+<p> Hey there!
 I'm a data analyst and a passionate Pythonist with a growing fascination for the exciting intersection of AI and hardware.

 Linux enthusiast and proud advocate for open-source software.